jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPDeloyK8S.md

 ## Operation Scenario

-If a JD Cloud user has created JCS for Kubernetes on JD Cloud, then the application will need to be deployed in the cluster.
+If a JD Cloud & AI user has created JCS for Kubernetes on JD Cloud & AI, then the application will need to be deployed in the cluster.
 At this point, the user can complete the application deployment through the interface operation via the JDSF Console.

 ## Environment Preparation

-1. JCS for Kubernetes of JD Cloud has been purchased and enabled.
+1. JCS for Kubernetes of JD Cloud & AI has been purchased and enabled.

 2. Resources required are enabled, such as: JDSF, etc.